Ashhab95/pengumon/README.md

 - Turn-based: You and your opponent AI alternate actions each round.
 - Player actions include:
-  - Attacking (uses one of four preset moves per Pokémon)
+  - Attacking (uses one of 2 ~ 4 preset moves per Pokémon)
-  - Using an item (e.g., health or revive potions)
+  - Using an item (e.g. health potions or Pokeballs)
+  - Run (running away from the fight, you fail to run away 30% of the time)
+  - Dodging (gives you a 50% chance to dodge next enemy turn attack)
-  - Switching Pokémon (uses a turn unless a special item is used)
+  - Switching Pokémon (uses a turn)
-  - Attempting to catch wild Pokémon
 - You win when you defeat the opponent AI pokemon, or catch them

 ### Enemy AI

 - Makes decisions based on difficulty level and predefined strategies.

-### Battle Flow
+### Type Advantages

-- Health bars are updated after each move using observer logic.
 - Type effectiveness applies:
   - Fire > Grass
   - Grass > Water